- Food allergies are treated by strict avoidance of the food that causes symptoms.

 How do you prevent an allergic reaction to food?

 The only way to prevent an allergic reaction is to AVOID- (Do NOT eat or drink) the particular food (or ingredient) that you are allergic to.
 This sounds simple enough but there are times when you may not be aware that you have been exposed to an allergen.
 This could happen if you eat at a restaurant or if you forget to read a food label.
-If you have a severe allergy to a certain food, you could have a reaction by just breathing air that might have particles of the allergen in it, such as peanut dust.
-Another way you could come in contact with an allergen aside from consuming it is by kissing someone who may have recently eaten what you are allergic to.
+If you have a severe allergy to a certain food, you could have a reaction by just inhaling that might have particles of the allergen in it, such as peanut dust.
+Another way you could come in contact with an allergen aside from consuming it is by kissing someone who may have recently eaten what you are allergic too.

 How can I tell if I have a food allergy?